ScalablyTyped/Converter/docs/devel/running.md

 title: Running
 ---

-In batch mode tso will process all the files from the [DefinitelyTyped](http://definitelytyped.org/) project, as well as a selection of libraries from npm.
+In batch mode ScalablyTypedConverter will process all files from the [DefinitelyTyped](http://definitelytyped.org/) project, as well as a selection of libraries from npm.

 You can run the [main](importer/src/main/scala/com/olvind/tso/importer/Main.scala) directly from from sbt (`importer/run`) or intellij.
 Since it's used both for development and for CI,